 Each semester.
+Prerequisite: a score of 19 or above on the mathematics section of the ACTE exam, or completion of MATH 0903, Intermediate Algebra, with a grade of "C" or better.
 A survey of selected topics in chemistry for life science majors.
 A brief introduction to fundamental concepts, atomic structure, chemical bonding, and periodic law as applied in the life sciences and allied areas.
 Lecture three hours, laboratory three hours.
 May not be taken for credit after completion of CHEM 2124 or 2134. \$10 laboratory fee.

-CHEM(BIOL, GEOL) 2111 Environmental Seminar (See CHEM 4111).
+CHEM(BIOL,GEOL) 2111 Environmental Seminar (See CHEM 4111).